fierceoj/ShonyDanza/host_profiles/README.md

-This is an empty directory where host profile results will be saved when running the tool.
+This is an empty directory where host profile results will be saved for the user.